Toyota Alphard: Philippines

 The Philippine market Alphard became available on 11 August 2023.
 It is only offered in a single grade level (2.5 HEV CVT).

 Thailand

 The Thai market Alphard and Vellfire were revealed on 16 August 2023.
-It is offered in 2.5 HEV E-Four and 2.5 HEV Luxury E-Four.
+They were offered in 2.5 HEV E-Four and 2.5 HEV Luxury E-Four trims.
+On 3 August 2026, the Thai market Alphard and Vellfire were upgraded with three trims available: 2.5 HEV Smart E-Four, 2.5 HEV Premium E-Four and 2.5 HEV Premium Luxury E-Four.

 Brunei

 The Bruneian market Alphard was launched on 18 August 2023.
 It was available in two variants, Standard with the 2.5-litre 2AR-FE petrol engine and Executive Lounge with the 2.4-litre T24A-FTS turbocharged petrol engine.

 Vietnam

-The Vietnamese market Alphard was launched on 22 November 2023, it was available in two variants, powered by either a 2.4-litre turbocharged petrol engine or a 2.5-litre petrol hybrid engine.
+The Vietnamese market Alphard was launched on 22 November 2023, it was available in two variants, powered by either a 2.4-litre T24A-FTS turbocharged petrol engine or a 2.5-litre A25A-FXS petrol hybrid engine.

 South Korea

 The South Korean market Alphard was launched in September 2023.
-It is positioned above the Sienna in Toyota's Korean lineup and is available in a single hybrid trim level.
+It is positioned above the Sienna in Toyota's Korean lineup and is available in a single hybrid top trim level (2.5 HEV Executive Lounge E-Four).